-The NLPAA requires Clinical Members to participate in a minimum of 10 hours of Clinical Supervision per year.
+The NLPAA requires our Professional Members to participate in a minimum of 10 hours of Clinical Supervision per year.
 This is reportable to the NLPAA at the time of renewal each year by 1 July.

 In 2004 the NLPAA began to align with other allied health modalites where therapists, counsellors and coaches are required to receive Clinical Supervision to gain experience and develop skills as a Clinician.
 Most NLP trained professionals do not receive extensive training about working specifically with individuals, administrative and reporting requirements for working with clients, aspects of tranference and client skill development.
 Generally, NLP Practitioner and Master Practitioner teaches tools to use with clients but not necessarily when to use those tools.

 The purpose of this requirement is two-fold

 1) to ensure the NLPAA Professional Members are held to a high standard of quality training and ongoing development

 2) to align and adhere to standard practice of mental health regulations in Australia should the time come for NLP to be a recognised modality by the government or health funds or if the government begins to regulate the fields of therapy and coaching.